GermisaCompanyLimited/Germisa-Handbook/Benefits and Perks/Other Protected Absences.md

 ## Jury Duty or Witness Summons

 Employees will be granted up to 3 days paid time to serve on a jury or as a witness.
-In order to minimize disruption in the office, employees are requested to check in with the Cheif Operations Officer to whom they report when jury duty or witness testimony lasts less than four hours per day and may be requested to work remotely.
+In order to minimize disruption in the office, employees are requested to check in with the Chief Operations Officer to whom they report when jury duty or witness testimony lasts less than four hours per day and may be requested to work remotely.
 A copy of the jury duty or witness summons and all associated documents must be presented to the Cheif Operations Officer to whom you report as soon as reasonably possible.

 ## Other Leaves of Absence

 GERMISA COMPANY LIMITED will grant leaves of absence for other activities as required by law.
 Unless otherwise required by law, employees will not be paid for such leaves of absence.